PoppinElo/meanFieldRBM-TF/README.md

 The results include:
 - Learned Features: Displayed as images of the weights of the hidden units.
 - Original vs Reconstructed Data: Comparisons of original input images and their reconstructions.
-- Reconstruction Error: Plot showing the error over training epochs.
+- Reconstruction Error: Plot showing the error and the Internal Energy over training epochs.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.